-One of the most critical parts of a dog’s life, when it comes to the emotional development, is the period between 7 weeks to 16 weeks.
+When it comes to the emotional development, one of the most critical parts of a dog’s life is the period between 7 weeks to 16 weeks.
 I am turning to veterinarians for advice.
-American Veterinary Society of Animal Behavior (AVSAB) released position statement on Puppy Socialization stating that:”Because the first three months are the period when sociability outweighs fear [of catching a disease], this is the primary window of opportunity for puppies to adapt to new people, animals, and experiences.
+American Veterinary Society of Animal Behavior (AVSAB) released position statement on Puppy Socialization stating that: ”Because the first three months are the period when sociability outweighs fear [of catching a disease], this is the primary window of opportunity for puppies to adapt to new people, animals, and experiences.
 Incomplete or improper socialization during this important time can increase the risk of behavioral problems later in life including fear, avoidance, and/or aggression.
 Behavioral problems are the greatest threat to the owner-dog bond.
 In fact, behavioral problems are the number one cause of relinquishment to shelters."

-We will also use cognitive exercises and introduce basic concepts:
+We will use cognitive exercises and introduce basic concepts:

 - Sharing food and toys